-You are exposed to the market risk of all underlying indices, with respect to both the contingent quarterly payments, if any, and the payment at maturity, if any.
-Your return on the securities is not linked to a basket consisting of the 3 underlying indices.
+- You are exposed to the market risk of all the underlying indices, with respect to both the contingent quarterly payments, if any, and the payment at maturity, if any.
+Your return on the securities is not linked to a basket consisting of the multiple underlying indices.
 Rather, it will be contingent upon the independent performance of each underlying index.
 Unlike an instrument with a return linked to a basket of underlying assets, in which risk is potentially mitigated and diversified among all the components of the basket, you will be exposed to the risks related to all of the underlying indices.
 Poor performance by any underlying index over the term of the securities may negatively affect your return and will not be offset or mitigated by any positive performance by the other underlying indices.
-To receive any contingent quarterly payments, all of the underlying indices must close at or above their respective coupon barrier levels on every scheduled trading day during the relevant quarterly observation period.
-In addition, if any underlying index has decreased to below its respective downside threshold level as of the valuation date, you will be fully exposed to the decrease in the worst performing underlying index on a 1 to 1 basis, even if the other underlying indices have appreciated.
-Under this scenario, the payment at maturity will be less than 75% of the stated principal amount and could be zero.
-Accordingly, your investment is subject to the market risk of each of the underlying indices.

-Because the securities are linked to the performance of the worst performing underlying index, you are exposed to greater risks of receiving no contingent quarterly payments and sustaining a significant loss on your investment than if the securities were linked to just one underlying index.
-The risk that you will not receive any contingent quarterly payments, or that you will suffer a significant loss on your investment, is greater if you invest in the securities as opposed to substantially similar securities that are linked to the performance of just one underlying index.
-With 3 underlying indices, it is more likely that one or more of the underlying indices will close below their respective coupon barrier levels on any scheduled trading day during the relevant quarterly observation period (including the final quarterly observation period) and below its downside threshold level on the valuation date, than if the securities were linked to only one underlying index.
+To receive any contingent quarterly payments, all underlying indices must close at or above their respective downside threshold levels on the applicable determination date.
+In addition, if any underlying index has decreased to below its respective downside threshold level as of the final determination date, you will be fully exposed to the decrease in the worst performing underlying index on a 1 to 1 basis, even if the other underlying indices have appreciated.
+Under this scenario, the payment at maturity will be less than 70.00% of the stated principal amount and could be zero.
+Accordingly, your investment is subject to the market risk of each of the underlying indices. - Because the securities are linked to the performance of the worst performing underlying index, you are exposed to greater risks of receiving no contingent quarterly payments and sustaining a significant loss on your investment than if the securities were linked to fewer underlying indices or just one underlying index.
+The risk that you will not receive any contingent quarterly payments, or that you will suffer a significant loss on your investment, is greater if you invest in the securities as opposed to substantially similar securities that are linked to the performance of fewer underlying indices or just one underlying index.
+With multiple underlying indices, it is more likely that one or more of the underlying indices will close below their respective downside threshold levels on any determination date (including the final determination date) and below its downside threshold level on the final determination date, than if the securities were linked to fewer underlying indices or only one underlying index.
 Therefore, it is more likely that you will not receive any contingent quarterly payments, and that you will suffer a significant loss on your investment.
+In addition, because each underlying index must close above its initial index level on a quarterly determination date in order for the securities to be called prior to maturity, the securities are less likely to be called than if the securities were linked to fewer underlying indices or just one underlying index.